draivin/rust-hotswap/README.md

 ## Current Limitations
 - Changing hotswapped function signatures **WILL** result in a segfault.
-- Requires extra dependencies in the user application.
+- Requires extra dependency in the user application.
 - Leaks a dynamic library on each swap.

 ## Example